 I had the pleasure of working with Tom Edwards on this cover.
 It was my first experience at collaborating with an artist to create original art.
 Tom's professionalism made the process easy.
 I sent him background information about the story and two ideas, one of which I thought would be almost impossible to do.
 Well, that is the one Tom picked.
 He quickly sent me a first draft.
 I liked the idea.
 When he sent me the final version, I was blown away by the details and precision of the art.
 I particularly like Dàr and the forest and branches.

 As mentioned above, I am now in the process of writing The Stranger of Ul Darak, which is closely related to The Burden of the Protector.
-It is the start of a series of novella to take place in Tyronia.
+It is the start of a series to take place in Tyronia.

 Published: May 28, 2016

 Started: December 10, 2012